-Create or update policies and protocols on DV/SA: It is critical to establish or update your protocol on DV/SA by identifying roles and responsibilities for staff, establishing a policy to see patients alone, and implementing uniform standards for documentation and reporting.
+Create or update policies and protocols on DV/SA and HT: It is critical to establish or update your protocol on DV/SA and HT by identifying roles and responsibilities for staff, establishing a policy to see patients alone, and implementing uniform standards for documentation and reporting.
 Examples of adaptable protocols from health centers from across the U.S. are featured below.

-View sample Health Center IPV Protocols that you can adapt for your own setting.
+View sample Health Center IPV Protocols that you can adapt for your own setting, and this toolkit for developing a protocol on human trafficking.